 CPEHN’s public health collaborative was formed in 2020 during the COVID-19 pandemic, when community organizations rapidly pivoted to fill the gaps between institutional responses and on-the-ground health and social needs.
 The collaborative recognizes that community non-profit organizations are a critical component of California’s public health infrastructure, as evidenced in a 2021 CPEHN report.
-However, the role of community organizations lies beyond providing safety nets for the most underserved communities, these organizations also act as public health’s civic muscle, and many of them have been working to address systemic determinants of health including institutionalized racism.
-In 2022, the collaborative continues to mobilize in order to shape the future of a public health system that can serve all Californians.
+However, the role of community organizations lies beyond providing safety nets for the most underserved communities.
+These organizations also act as public health’s civic muscle, and many of them have been working to address systemic drivers of health inequities including institutionalized racism.
+Today, the collaborative continues to mobilize in order to shape the future of a public health system that can serve all Californians.

-· To build an equitable and sustainable public health system for California’s communities of color, including supporting and strengthening the capacity for governmental public health sectors and community based non-profit organizations; and
+- To envision and build a multisectoral, equitable public health system in California that serves all Californians, including supporting and strengthening the capacity of governmental public health sectors and community based non-profit organizations

 CPEHN’s public health collaborative currently meets monthly.
 These meetings provide space for training and capacity building, network and relationship building, strategic planning and policy advocacy activities.
 Collaborative partners also hope to intentionally build relationships with state and local public health governmental allies and collectively develop strategies to serve California’s communities of color.

-For Questions about CPEHN’s Public Health Collaborative, reach out to Weiyu Zhang, CPEHN’s community advocacy manager at firstname.lastname@example.org or Navneet Virk, Community Advocacy Associate at email@example.com.
+For Questions about CPEHN’s Public Health Collaborative, reach out to Weiyu Zhang, CPEHN’s Associate Policy Director at firstname.lastname@example.org or Navneet Virk, Community Advocacy Associate at email@example.com.